idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 #### View Modes

+TBD

 #### Configuration Management

 It is important before beginning a full site build project to identify how/where site config will be managed.
 This sometimes depends on the host, and following their best practices.
+Configuration Manager module may be enabled, or it could all happen via drush.
+Be sure all developers on the project know the plan, regardless of which route is chosen.

 ##### Config management and modules